zyf0717/zyf0717.github.io/_posts/2020-06-25-pi-single-node-hadoop-spark.markdown

 categories: jekyll update
 ---

-This post follows my previous post [Pi cluster (SSH and static IP)](https://zyf0717.github.io/jekyll/update/2020/06/24/pi-ssh-ip.html), and is basically a documentation of my setup of Hadoop and Spark on the master node of my cluster.
+This post follows my previous post [Pi Cluster (SSH and Static IP)]({% post_url 2020-06-24-pi-ssh-ip %}), and is basically a documentation of my setup of Hadoop and Spark on the master node of my cluster.

 ## 0. Install JDK